1Strategy/serverless-ci-cd/README.md

-# Serverless demo: Serverless, GitHub, and Code Pipeline
+# Serverless CI/CD Tutorial
+## Building, testing, and deploying Serverless apps using CodeBuild and CodePipeline

+This repo is the demo code for a [three-part tutorial](http://www.1strategy.com/blog/) on managing unit testing, integration testing, and deployment of apps built using the Serverless framework.

+To play with this code locally, clone this repo and do the following:

-## Install global npm modules
+### 1. Install global npm modules
 ```
 npm install -g serverless eslint jest
 ```

-## Install local npm modules
+### 2. Install local npm modules
 Navigate to the app directory, and run
 ```
 npm install
 ```

-## Bring up the DB
+### 3. Bring up the DB
 ```
 sls dynamodb install --stage dev
 sls dynamodb start --stage dev
 sls dynamodb migrate --stage dev
 ```
-Check your shell at [http://localhost:8000/shell/](http://localhost:8000/shell/) to see the db and view the created table.
+This series of commands installs a local DynamoDB, starts it, and creates any tables specified in the `serverless.yml`.
+Check your shell at [http://localhost:8000/shell/](http://localhost:8000/shell/) to interact with the db and view the created table.

-## Start the offline app
+### 4. Start the offline app
 ```
 sls offline start --stage dev
 ```